 What about books on how to make money?

+Imagine if there was a book to make you rich.
+Don’t you think everyone would have already read it and done the steps?
 I personally can’t make any recommendations of any books, as I don’t read books about such subjects, but the principles I lay out here apply to any information about making money – online or in print.

 The number of people writing online and offline about making money and how quick and easy it is, is growing rapidly.
 This satirical article by News Thump titled “How to monetise your blog by making it a blog about how to monetise a blog” is taking the mickey out of the situation where we find ourselves at.
 I have been sucked in and bought courses and resources which are going to “skyrocket my traffic” and “smash my affiliate income” and ended up out of pocket with nothing to show for it.
 Just remember that everytime you purchase one of these resources or courses, someone somewhere (and maybe more than one person) is making money from it.
+Check out my post about whether you can make money from blogging for more information about this.

 The person who wrote the course or resource (or in the example of a print book, the publisher and the author) are making money from it, and if someone else has recommended it to you, their link is probably an affiliate link which means they get a percentage or fixed amount of income too from each sale that comes from their link.